TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

 For each attack, we vary the confidence threshold from 0.1 to 0.9, compute the corresponding recall and precision values, and plot the Precision-Recall curve on each dataset.
 Additionally, we compute the mAP of each defense for four attacks to provide a detailed comparison of defense effects.
 AP is the area under the Precision-Recall curve, where a lower AP value signifies a more effective defense.

-Key findings from the analysis are as follows: \ding{182} CWFD consistently demonstrates superior defense capabilities across all types of attacks, particularly against the RF attack.
-CWFD (heavy) reduces the precision from a high of 0.9958 and recall from 0.9804 to nearly zero (0.0007 and 0.0005, respectively).
-CWFD (light) also effectively controls both precision and recall within a maximum range of 0.12. \ding{183} Comparison with other methods.
-CWFD (heavy) and CWFD (light) achieve lower mAP values compared to the state-of-the-art defenses Tamaraw and Palette in the open-world setting, showing significant advantages.
-Specifically, CWFD (heavy) achieves an mAP of 0.00025, while CWFD (light) achieves 0.0031, both outperforming Tamaraw (0.0060) and Palette (0.0061).
-Both CWFD (light) and CWFD (heavy) outperform ALPaCA (0.20), especially under RF attacks, CWFD achieves lower recall and precision. \ding{184} Broad and consistent defense.
-CWFD's robust performance across multiple attack methods is notable.
-Unlike other strategies, which may perform well under certain conditions but falter in others, CWFD consistently maintains low precision (not exceeding 0.11) and recall (not exceeding 0.12) across all attack types.
-In contrast, RegulaTor, while performing adequately under the VarCNN attack, shows only mediocre results under RF and DF attacks, highlighting CWFD's consistent reliability.
+Key findings from the analysis are as follows: \ding{182} TrapFlow consistently demonstrates superior defense capabilities across all types of attacks, particularly against the RF attack.
+TrapFlow (heavy) reduces the precision from a high of 0.9958 and recall from 0.9804 to nearly zero (0.0007 and 0.0005, respectively).
+TrapFlow (light) also effectively controls both precision and recall within a maximum range of 0.12. \ding{183} Comparison with other methods.
+TrapFlow (heavy) and TrapFlow (light) achieve lower mAP values compared to the state-of-the-art defenses Tamaraw and Palette in the open-world setting, showing significant advantages.
+Specifically, TrapFlow (heavy) achieves an mAP of 0.00025, while TrapFlow (light) achieves 0.0031, both outperforming Tamaraw (0.0060) and Palette (0.0061).
+Both TrapFlow (light) and TrapFlow (heavy) outperform ALPaCA (0.20), especially under RF attacks, TrapFlow achieves lower recall and precision. \ding{184} Broad and consistent defense.
+TrapFlow's robust performance across multiple attack methods is notable.
+Unlike other strategies, which may perform well under certain conditions but falter in others, TrapFlow consistently maintains low precision (not exceeding 0.11) and recall (not exceeding 0.12) across all attack types.
+In contrast, RegulaTor, while performing adequately under the VarCNN attack, shows only mediocre results under RF and DF attacks, highlighting TrapFlow's consistent reliability.

-\subsection{Real-World Performance}
+\subsection{Real-world Performance}

-We prototype CWFD using WFDefProxy~\cite{GongZZW24} to obtain precise measurements of its overhead and performance.
+We prototype TrapFlow using WFDefProxy~\cite{GongZZW24} to obtain precise measurements of its overhead and performance.
 WFDefProxy is a generic platform for deploying website fingerprint defenses within the Tor network, allowing each defense to function as a pluggable transport that proxies Tor traffic.